Constantine the Great: Religion and religious policy

 In 321, he legislated that the venerable Sunday should be a day of rest for all citizens.
 In 323, he issued a decree banning Christians from participating in state sacrifices.
 After the pagan gods had disappeared from his coinage, Christian symbols appeared as Constantine's attributes, the chi rho between his hands or on his labarum, as well on the coinage.
 The reign of Constantine established a precedent for the emperor to have great influence and authority in the early Christian councils, most notably the dispute over Arianism.
 Constantine disliked the risks to societal stability that religious disputes and controversies brought with them, preferring to establish an orthodoxy.
 His influence over the Church councils was to enforce doctrine, root out heresy, and uphold ecclesiastical unity; the Church's role was to determine proper worship, doctrines, and dogma.

+On becoming sole emperor in 324, Constantine wrote circular letters encouraging his subjects to become Christians.

 North African bishops struggled with Christian bishops who had been ordained by Donatus in opposition to Caecilian from 313 to 316.
 The African bishops could not come to terms, and the Donatists asked Constantine to act as a judge in the dispute.
-Three regional Church councils and another trial before Constantine all ruled against Donatus and the Donatism movement in North Africa.
+Three regional Church councils and another trial were held before Constantine ruled against Donatus and the Donatism movement in North Africa.
 In 317, Constantine issued an edict to confiscate Donatist church property and to send Donatist clergy into exile.
 More significantly, in 325 he summoned the First Council of Nicaea, most known for its dealing with Arianism and for instituting the Nicene Creed.
 He enforced the council's prohibition against celebrating the Lord's Supper on the day before the Jewish Passover, which marked a definite break of Christianity from the Judaic tradition.
 From then on, the solar Julian calendar was given precedence over the lunisolar Hebrew calendar among the Christian churches of the Roman Empire.